 Alleged Pill Dumping

-- Bipartisan committee leaders sent letters to the top pill distributors and the Drug Enforcement Administration (DEA) in May regarding reports of extremely high amounts of opioids being distributed in the state of West Virginia.
+- Bipartisan committee leaders sent letters to the top drug distributors and the Drug Enforcement Administration (DEA) in May regarding reports of extremely high amounts of opioids being distributed in the state of West Virginia.
+Bipartisan committee leaders sent a letter to a fourth distributor, Miami-Luken in September, and a second letter to the DEA in October.

 - Kermit, West Virginia, population 400, received nearly 9 million hydrocodone pills in a two-year period.